QuSpin/QuSpin/sphinx/source/examples/example14.rst

 .. math::
 	H = \sum_j P_{j-1} \sigma^x_j P_{j+1}, \qquad P_j = |\downarrow_j\rangle\langle\downarrow_j|

+The projector operators :math:`P_j` are built in the definition of the basis for the constrained Hibert space.

-Please consult this post: :ref:`user_basis-label`, with more detailed explanations on using the `user_basis` class.
+Please consult this post -- :ref:`user_basis-label` -- for more detailed explanations on using the `user_basis` class.

 Script
 ------